 Aminocaproic Acid Oral Liquid

-Generic Name: Aminocaproic Acid Oral Liquid (a mee noe ka PROE ik)
+Generic name: Aminocaproic Acid Oral Liquid (a mee noe ka PROE ik AS id)

 Uses of Aminocaproic Acid Oral Liquid: